A recently posted piece on TodayChristian.net.came across my feed today.

 8. What about miracles?
 What [about] all the people who claim to have a connection with Jesus?
 What about those who claim to have seen saints or angels?

 People have been seeing visions and hearing voices for eons.
 Why do you think only those who see or hear Christian ‘miracles’ are valid?
+How do you determine who is hearing ‘godly’ voices and who is just mentally ill?
 Why do think anyone hearing voices is valid to begin with?
-Our minds are highly suggestible; people see what we want to see.
+Our minds are highly suggestible; people see what they want to see.
 It’s so easy to cultivate a ‘feeling’ of connection, especially when others in the room are claiming they feel it too.
 It doesn’t mean anything, it’s a basic trick of brain chemistry.

-They are brilliant and brave men who are finally taking a stand in the name of reason, although all three have said stupid things on some subjects (most especially gender and sometimes race), so I don’t agree with everything they say.
+They are brilliant and brave men who are finally taking a stand in the name of reason.
+I freely admit that all three have said stupid and even hateful things on some subjects (most especially gender and sometimes race), so I don’t agree with everything they say.
+However, gadflies have their place.
 We, as a society (most societies, even) let religion get away with murder (all too often literally).
-We excuse discrimination, denial of education or of healthcare, indoctrination, and oppression of others by religion, that if another group were to do, we would instantly condemn.
+We excuse discrimination, denial of education or of healthcare, indoctrination, and oppression of others by religion, which if another group were to do, we would instantly condemn.
+(The stark hypocrisy of the panic over so-called ‘creeping Sharia law’ even while the right enacts more and more draconian and religiously-based legislation is an obvious example of this.)
 More and more, people are realizing that we cannot keep marginalizing women, gays, those with other faiths, or those with no faith.
-We are realizing that we cannot let religion demand that we reject climate science, medical care, and other scientific knowledge, We are realizing that we need better answers than those penned by bronze age tribes.
+We are realizing that we cannot accede to religion’s demand that we reject climate science, medical care, and other scientific knowledge, We are realizing that we need better answers than those penned by bronze age tribes.
 It is time for religion to be held responsible for its doctrines and their consequences just like any other creed or set of beliefs or precepts.
 Dawkins, Hitches, and Harris, along with countless others, are leading the way in doing that.

 10. If there is no God, then why does every society have a religion?

-Because all societies had to grapple with the same fundamental questions, and religions developed as our earliest answers.
-But we have grown past believing that stars are candles in a big ceiling, or that people die because of evil spirits, or that chanting or waving totems will heal the sick or harm our enemies.
+Because all societies have had to grapple with the same fundamental questions, and religions developed as our earliest answers.
+But we have grown past believing that stars are candles in a big ceiling, that people die because of evil spirits, or that chanting or waving totems will heal the sick or harm our enemies.
+And when it comes to other religions, you know that.
+You have already consigned the likes of Apollo, Osiris, Sol Invictus, and Wotan to the dustbin of history, to be looked at as peculiarities of ancient cultures.
+You just lack the perspective to see that your version of chanting and totem-waving is no different.
 Religion is just the next phase of development from these primitive notions, but it too has been supplanted by real knowledge.
 It’s time for all societies to let it go along with the tomes and chanting.
+Incidentally, the fact that all societies have had religions is not an argument for your religion being correct.
+If anything it’s a clear sign that all religions are man-made.
+So, like most of these questions, that’s not quite the ‘gotcha’ you were hoping for…